 March 2016 SSD Benefits Statistics: Looking Deeper at the Beneficiaries Stats

-When taking a deeper look at the March statistics, we can see very few changes from February.
-The biggest change is in the number of beneficiaries who are collecting benefits.
-This month we saw a decrease of 9,000 beneficiaries including disabled workers, spouses of disabled workers, and children of disabled workers.
-This decrease can be due to many factors such as revoked benefits, reentry into the workforce, or death of beneficiaries.
+When taking a deeper look at the March statistics, we can see very few changes since February.
+The biggest change is in the number of beneficiaries collecting benefits.
+This month, we saw a decrease of 9,000 beneficiaries.
+This number includes disabled workers, spouses of disabled workers, and children of disabled workers.
+This decrease can be due to many factors like revoked benefits, reentry into the workforce, or death of beneficiaries.
 While this number may seem like a large decrease, statistics from previous months show that this is a pretty typical fluctuation within the program.
-Here’s is a look the past 12 months to give you a better understanding of where the total number of beneficiaries fall month-to-month.
+Here’s a look at how these numbers changed during the past 12 months:

 March 2016 SSD Benefits Statistics: Looking Deeper at the Monetary Stats